ceskillets/SecOps-HTTP-Response-Codes/README.md

 HTTP status codes in PAN-OS logs.
 It is designed to help customer determine misconfigurations and help with more focused Application ID (App-ID) signatures.

+## Validation Skillet

+The repo also includes a validation skillet allowing the user to validate that the custom IDs are not currently in use before attempting to play the configuration skillet.

 Support Policy